BLCM/bl3mods/Aaron0000/Balands/README.md

 Dread - No change.

-Indiscriminate - No change.
+Indiscriminate - Added a note saying that this skill gets scaled by Mayhem Mode.

 Deep Well - Fixed it not giving the correct amount of heat reduction for CoV weapons.

-Catharsis - Damage multiplied by 5, cooldown removed.
+Catharsis - Damage multiplied by 5, cooldown removed, added a note saying that this skill gets scaled by Mayhem Mode.

 Sustainment - Lowered lifesteal to 0.2% per point and changed the description to be more accurate.